rockman007372/Obsidian-Vault/Interval Partitioning.md

 2. Classroom d is opened because we needed to schedule a job, say j, that is incompatible with all d-1 other classrooms.
 3. !
 Since we sorted by start time, all these incompatibilities are caused by lectures that start no later than sj.
 4. Thus, we have **d lectures overlapping** at time $s_j + \epsilon$.
 5. Since there are d overlaps,  all schedules use >= d classrooms.
+Cant do better than d.